Ángel Ortega

 Implementing the MTRETEN ioctl on sd devices (OpenBSD):

-in case that blog title didn't make it clear: I have high hopes in this new #fediverse. this week i was distressed with a broken modem and someone here spontaneously offered one, which I find unbelievable. let's see what we find with another technical question, you don't even need to send me hardware, just ideas! :)
+in case that blog title didn't make it clear: I have high hopes in this new . this week i was distressed with a broken modem and someone here spontaneously offered one, which I find unbelievable. let's see what we find with another technical question, you don't even need to send me hardware, just ideas! :)

 @Anarcat I have a Thinkpad X1C Gen 9 with a TB3 dock (Gen 2).
 It's connected to one 4K screen, but should do 2×4K too.
 No idea if pure USC-C DP-AltMode can do multi-4K.
 For travel I have a Dell DA300 (there is a newer DA310 out) that is USB-C and can handle 4K@30Hz.
 And yes, you want to get away as far as possible from DisplayLink.

-There is also a tower and k(no v)m switch involved (old post about the desk at https://www.die-welt.net/2020/06/show-your-desk/ and switch https://www.die-welt.net/2021/01/building-a-simple-kvm-switch-for-30eur/ )
+There is also a tower and k(no v)m switch involved (old post about the desk at die-welt.net/2020/06/show-your and switch die-welt.net/2021/01/building- )

 @zhenech i remember reading that post! you had mixed feelings about that dock.. did that change? how do you feel about the portable dock?